 Also, keep in mind that if you have sanded or abraded the deck surface, you may have removed valuable galvanization or coating that was protecting the fasteners.
 If this is the case, treat those fasteners as well in order to prevent them from rusting.

 Test your deck to see if it’s ready for Encore by pouring small amounts of water in various areas of the deck.
 If the water beads or sits on the surface, then you should use a deck cleaner and a product like oxalic acid to break the sealer down.
 If water is absorbed by the wood, then the efficacy of the sealer is nil and you’re ready to go to the next step.

 The deck surface must be clean and free from any loose material like old paint or stain.
-In most cases, a good pressure wash accomplishes the task.
+For best results, clean your wood deck with Encore’s A to Z Concentrated Cleaner and pressure wash.
 Allow to dry.
 (Allow 48 hours of dry weather prior to application and never apply within 8 hours of expected rainfall.)
 If the surface is currently painted, make sure glossy surfaces are dull, abraded, and clean.
 We also recommend that you use Encore Pretreat, a specially designed micronized polymer primer that’s easy to apply.
 Pretreat penetrates into the wood and increases its dimensional stability.
-Pretreat greatly enhances the adhesion properties of the Encore coating, insuring that you get maximum life from your investment.
+Pretreat greatly enhances the adhesion properties of the Encore coating, ensuring that you get maximum life from your investment.